f5devcentral/f5-agility-labs-dns/docs/class2/class2.rst

-Class 2 - Advanced Global Server Load Balancing
+Class 2 - Advanced GSLB
 ======================================================

 The lab environment consists of a Lan of workstations in a remote location with internal DNS servers behind an F5 firewall.